ssimunic/Daily-Reddit-Wallpaper/README.md

 Configuration file
 =======

-You can also use configuration file which should be located at ```~/.config/change_wallpaper_reddit.rc```, instead of writing arguments every time you run the script.
+Instead of writing arguments every time you run the script, you can also use configuration file which should be located at ```~/.config/change_wallpaper_reddit.rc```.

 Example of configuration file: